cgiacomi/node-challenge/README.md

 Here is an example.

+(UPDATE: This route is the original one created as I was working on the API, this no longer works with the latest changes, pls refer to the [Supported Routes](#supported-routes) section.)

 ```bash
     <BASE URI>/expense/v1/expenses-for-user?userId=da140a29-ae80-4f0e-a62d-6c2d2bc8a474&filter[merchant_name]=Sliders
 ```

 This allows multiple filters to be applied at the same time, like so.

+(UPDATE: This route is the original one created as I was working on the API, this no longer work with the latest changes, pls refer to the [Supported Routes](#supported-routes) section.)

 ```bash
     <BASE URI>/expense/v1/expenses-for-user?userId=da140a29-ae80-4f0e-a62d-6c2d2bc8a474&filter[merchant_name]=Sliders&filter[currency]=dkk